nhannguyendevjs/nhannguyen/README.md

 # Hi everyone :wave:

-I'm Nhan, a software engineer from Vietnam, currently living in Ho Chi Minh city, Vietnam.
+I'm Nhan, a software engineer from Vietnam, currently living in Ho Chi Minh City, Vietnam.

 ### What I do

-I'm a web developer, and I am really passionate about leaning web development.
+I'm a web developer, and I am really passionate about learning web development.

 ### Things I code with